adriankumpf/alarmate/README.md

 ## Project status

 This library only supports the XT2 alarm panel.
-Other LUPUSUC alarm panels probably won't work due to differing APIs.
+Other LUPUSEC alarm panels probably won't work due to differing APIs.

 Currently there is only a limited feature set available.
 Please open a PR or an